Green Mold: What is it and How to Remove It

 While green mold may be easy to spot if the growth appears tinted green, only a laboratory test can prove if the mold belongs to certain species that produce green mold.

 Mold test kits are available in abundant supply, giving property owners the ability to determine if unsightly, musty eyesores parading as fungi are indeed mold.
-Mold remediation services also provide professional mold inspections.
+Mold removal and remediation services also provide professional mold inspections.

 How to Remove Green Mold

 Mold of any type must be stopped at the source—moisture.
-Fix any plumbing leaks, caulk any cracks in the foundation and seal flaws at the base of windows to thwart indoor dampness.
+Fix any plumbing leaks, caulk any cracks in the foundation, and seal flaws at the base of windows to thwart indoor dampness.
 Since green mold, like all mold, feeds on water and a food source (wood, drywall and clothing, among other nutrient-rich sources), eliminating the moisture problem will bring mold growth to a standstill.

 Once indoor moisture is controlled, any existing mold colonies can be subsequently handled.
 Large infestations of existing green mold can be tackled with fungicide.
 Experts also recommend using a vacuum with a HEPA filter to suction in the mold spores.
 The HEPA filter prevents mold spores from bursting into the open air and contaminating other areas of the property.